 Most of the features of Property Inspector are unusual because they are difficult to do in LabVIEW.
 Many of the features are remarkable, because they are impossible in LabVIEW!
-Here is a list of functions that are impossible in LabVIEW, but easily performed in Property Inspector.

 Many Vis are used repeatedly throughout the project.
 You can see the number of callers by selecting the VI in the project, right-clicking and selecting Find -> Callers.
 To get the callers for all Vis, this process would have to be repeated for each VI.
 Property Inspector displays the number of callers and can sort this value to highlight the largest numbers.